noahgiboney/asteroid-vision/README.md

 # Asteroid Vision

 Asteroid Vision is an iOS app built with SwiftUI and the NEO Restful API from NASA.
-It unveils asteiods appraoching earth and displays data from there
+It unviels hazardous asteroids approaching earth.

 Available on the [App Store](https://apps.apple.com/us/app/asteroid-vision/id6480248381).